moxin-org/mofa/mae/mae/agent_link/agent_template/web_search/data/output/log/log.md

 ## Task

-巴黎奥运会
+Paris Olympics

 # 4, More Question Result

 ### Follow-Up Questions

-1. What are the key events scheduled for the Paris 2024 Olympics?
+1. What are the key events scheduled for the Paris Olympics 2024?
-2. Who are the top athletes to watch in the Paris Olympics?
+2. Who are the top athletes to watch at the Paris Olympics?
-3. How is Paris preparing for the 2024 Olympic Games?
+3. How is Paris preparing for the Olympic Games in 2024?
-4. What are the environmental initiatives for the Paris 2024 Olympics?
+4. What are the expected economic impacts of the Paris Olympics?
-5. Which venues will host the events in the Paris Olympics?
+5. Which venues will host events during the Paris Olympics?
-6. What are the ticketing options for the Paris 2024 Olympics?
+6. What are the sustainability initiatives for the Paris Olympics?
-7. How will transportation be managed during the Paris Olympics?
+7. How can fans attend the Paris Olympics events?
-8. What security measures are being implemented for the Paris Games?
+8. What security measures are being implemented for the Paris Olympics?
-9. How can fans engage with the Paris 2024 Olympics virtually?
+9. What is the history of the Olympics being held in Paris?
-10. What legacy is the Paris Olympics expected to leave for the city?
+10. How will the Paris Olympics affect local transportation?